JNJ Stock Analysis — Johnson & Johnson

 Competitive Moat

-Johnson & Johnson owns a portfolio of patent-protected pharmaceuticals, medical devices, and consumer health brands that create high switching costs for hospitals and consumers.
-Its scale, regulatory expertise, and entrenched distribution channels make it hard for new entrants to displace its products.
+Johnson & Johnson owns a portfolio of globally recognized consumer health brands, patented pharmaceuticals, and medical devices, giving it diversification and pricing power across healthcare segments.
+Its deep regulatory expertise and entrenched distribution networks make it hard for new entrants to compete at scale.

 Summary